sourabhkv/ytdl/README.md

-paste url and hit enter to view streams and thumbnail<br />
+paste url and hit enter/GO to view streams and thumbnail<br />
 TO download thumbnail click **Download thumbnail**<br />
 ![ytdl new 2](https://user-images.githubusercontent.com/55890376/143569182-896f5646-3ae4-40d2-b027-cb5a01a998d1.jpg)